This treatment method is typically used for varicose veins.

-Individuals with SVT are encouraged to become more physical activity.
+Individuals with SVT are encouraged to become more physically active.
 Inactivity or sitting or standing for extended periods promotes fluid accumulation and cause the SVT to elongate, increasing risk clinical complications.

 Medications prescribed for SVT patients include NSAIDs (except aspirin), anticoagulants, corticosteroids, and antibiotics.

-Anticoagculants are medications that prevent blood clot.
+Anticoagculants are medications that prevent blood clots.
 They are usually given to individuals at high risk of developing blood clots.

 High risk SVT patients may be prescribed with novel oral coagulants or vitamin K antagonists for 3 months.
 Intermediate cases are usually treated using fondarinux, which is to be taken for 45 days at 2.5 mg daily.
 Low molecular weight heparin is also a standard medication for intermediate SVTs.